raspy135/Qun-mk2/README.md

   	* Integrated compressor (Fixed parameters: 30ms attack, 100ms release, 1:3)
   	* Stereo output
   	* Mute by track
-  	* Route VCF and effector after the looper (Extra Processing)
   * Micro SD card
   	* Qun mk2 comes with micro SD card.
   	* All looper recordings, preset and granular sample is stored to SD card

 ## CONNECTIONS

 * Power: Use a good quality USB power supply.
-Connect the USB cable to `POWER` labeled USB port.
+Connect the USB cable to `POWER` labeled USB port (Top one).
 * MIDI: Use **TRS A** MIDI adapter to connect MIDI cables.
 TRS A type adapter is the same as KORG, AKAI and Make Noise's adapter.
 This is the lowest latency option.
 The synth comes with MIDI TRS A cable.
 * It has microphones and stereo line input.
 * LINE IN and PHONE OUT is located at right side.
-Output is not strong, so please use headphone amp or mixer.
+Output is not strong, so please connect to headphone amp or mixer.
 Looper mixer is stereo. **Please use a stereo cable for the sound input and output**.
 * It comes with micro SD card.
 Qun mk2 always needs SD card.
+SDHC is supported.
+Class 10 card (Normally it's indicated as Circled 10) or higher is required to satisfy the bandwidth.

 ## MAJOR MODES